lidofinance/docs/docs/ipfs/about.md

 Each new set of changes to a Lido app will produce a new CID, therefore each release will be available at its specific address.
 This means that for a Lido app, **there won't be a gateway address that always points to the most recent release**.
 The gateway you are currently using may point to the most updated version, but it will remain so until a new release to IPFS occurs.
-After opening a Lido app, it will automatically check if its version is the latest one.
-If not, the user will be notified and asked to check the latest version.
+After opening a Lido app, it will automatically check if the app's version is the latest one.
+If not, the user will be notified and asked to use the latest version.
 :::

 #### Releases page on GitHub
-You can take this information from the Releases page.
+The latest release information is available on GitHub under the Releases page of the app repository.
 For Ethereum Staking Widget it is [here](https://github.com/lidofinance/ethereum-staking-widget/releases).
 On this page, find the information about the latest release, where an IPFS pinning happened (note, that not every release is pinned to IPFS, see [Release frequency](#release-frequency)).